 Injection molding companies use a lot of resources to come up with the final product.
 These resources are quite costly but the results are profitable so it’s always a win-win situation.
 A mold defines the shape of the final product making it a vital element in the whole process.
 Injection molding uses some types of plastics like acrylonitrile butadiene styrene (ABS), polyethylene (PE), polystyrene (PS), and polypropylene (PP).

-Most plastics manufactured currently are through injection molding since the process permits affordable mass production of products at a lowered period.
+Most plastics manufactured currently are through injection mold making technology since the process permits affordable mass production of products at a lowered period.
 The whole process is cyclic and whenever shapes need to be changed, the mold is replaced with another mold and the cycle continues.

 A mold is a type of cavity used in the injection molding process where the molten plastic is injected to form a variety of shapes depending on the mold design.
 They are usually hardened metal examples include; aluminum, beryllium-copper alloy, and steel just to mention a few.
 Steel molds are usually preferred because of steel properties like durability but are a bit costly compared to the rest.